Quick Answer: The Fleet Manager’s Rule of Thumb

 | Battery SoC (Vehicle) | 0 – 10 | % | "Deeply discharged" state assumption |

-- This model may not apply to 24V commercial systems or specialized racing engines with ultra-high compression ratios.
+Boundary Conditions: This model does not apply to 24V commercial systems or racing engines with ultra-high compression ratios.

 Summary Checklist for Collectors

-- Calculate the Floor: Use the 500 CCA per liter rule for that vehicle.
+- Calculate the Floor: Use the 500 CCA per liter rule.

-- Apply the Buffer: Double that number to account for deep discharge and storage degradation.
+- Apply the Buffer: Double the number for vehicles sitting >90 days.

-- Check Safety Standards: Ensure the unit meets ISO or IEC electrical safety benchmarks.
+- Check Safety Standards: Ensure the unit is ISO or IEC compliant.

-Disclaimer: This article is for informational purposes only and does not constitute professional mechanical or electrical advice.
-Always consult your vehicle's owner manual and the specific safety instructions provided by the jump starter manufacturer before attempting to jump-start a vehicle.
-Improper use of high-current electrical devices can result in property damage or personal injury.
+Disclaimer: This article is for informational purposes only.
+Always consult your vehicle's owner manual and the specific safety instructions provided by the jump starter manufacturer.
+Improper use can result in property damage or personal injury.

 Leave a comment